-The severity and kinds of allergy symptoms depend on a person's genetics, the allergic condition, and the type and amount of allergens
+The severity and kinds of allergy symptoms depend on a person's genetics, the allergic condition and the type and amount of allergens involved.

 Not all allergic reactions happen the same way.
 Some allergy symptoms occur immediately after exposure to an allergen, while others take hours or days to occur.
 Scientists think that the biological events leading up to immediate allergic reactions are different from those that result in delayed allergic reactions.

 Immediate Allergic Reactions

 Immediate allergic reactions typically occur within minutes of exposure to an allergen.
 Allergic reaction time will vary depending on a person's genetics and on the site of the body affected.

 Delayed or late-phase allergic reactions generally occur 2 – 6 hours after exposure (and even longer in some people).
 Signs and symptoms of delayed or late-phase allergic reactions are generally the same as those for immediate allergic reactions.

 In the case of allergic asthma, a delayed allergic reaction can cause other problems, such as loss of sleep due to nighttime asthma attacks.
 There are ways to time allergy and asthma medications to reduce symptoms of the delayed allergic response.